Vanger

-Club career
+Career

-Vanger began his professional career with Centro Atlético Fénix in Uruguay, before joined Belgium club C.S.
-Visé in 2009.
+Vanger was born in São Luís.
+He began his professional career with Centro Atlético Fénix in Uruguay, before joined Belgian club Visé in 2009.

 In January 2012, Vanger joined Horizonte Futebol Clube.
 For four months he earned 19 appearances in the Campeonato Cearense, scored 7 goals.

 In May 2012, Vanger signed for Campeonato Brasileiro Série B side Boa Esporte Clube.
 He made his debut in a 2–2 draw against Avaí on 19 May, playing the full 90 minutes.
 On 24 June, Vanger scored his first goal in a 4–1 win over Grêmio Barueri at Melão.
 He ended the season with 6 goals in 34 league games.

 On 8 January 2013, it was officially announced that Vanger had signed a contract with Litex Lovech in Bulgaria.